May 12, 2018, Israel

 When performed effectively in the correct situation it can cause extreme damage to an opponent.
 A study called Fight Science demonstrated that when performed by a champion fighter the knee kick has the same effect as being hit by a car traveling at 35 miles per hour.
 It can cause death.

 The knee kick is also quite versatile as it can be used in a variety of situations and delivered from several different angles.
+At IKI we teach all these various angles and show many applications of the knee kick.

-Thus martial artists love this kick and use it as their "go to" technique, i.e. use that knee kick whenever you can.
+Thus, martial artists love this kick and use it as their "go to" technique, i.e., use that knee kick whenever you can.

-However there are some short comings which most martial artists seem to ignore.
+However, there are some short comings which most martial artists seem to ignore.

 Krav Maga is about self defense.
 That's it, nothing else.
 It is not about tournaments, it is not about shows, it is not about making an impression, it is not about selling tickets, it is about survival.